bongochong/waspscanner/README.md

 Usage: `./WaspScannerUtil.sh`

 That's it.
 It will output the results, and you will see them.
-This script simply creates a list of the files on your system that are **potentially** vulnerable to HiddenWasp, generates another script around that list, which scans said files to see if they are affected, then tells you whether or not they are.
+This script simply creates a list of the files on your system that are **potentially** vulnerable to HiddenWasp, and generates another script around that list which scans said files using the `readelf` tool to see if they are affected, then tells you whether or not they could be vulnerable.

 ![Image](https://raw.githubusercontent.com/bongochong/waspscanner/master/newscreen.png)